metantz/ripHijacker/README.md

 ./ripHijacker -p target_pid

-..allow you to inject an hardcoded "/bin/sh" shellcode into the stack of the target and to overwrite its rip register with the address pointed by its rsp register.
+..allows you to inject an hardcoded "/bin/sh" shellcode into the stack of the target and to overwrite its rip register with the address pointed by its rsp register.
 -------------------------------------------------------------------------------------------------------------------------

 ./ripHijacker -p target_pid -e environment_variable -n target_program_name

-..allow you to overwrite the register rip of the target with the address of the environment variable (specified with -e option) in the target's stack.
+..allows you to overwrite the register rip of the target with the address of the environment variable (specified with -e option) in the target's stack.
 -------------------------------------------------------------------------------------------------------------------------
 We can load a simple shellcode in an environment variable with the command: